n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 ### Character tables ###

-Separate character tables are provided for the Arabic, Arabic Supplement, Arabic Extended-A, and Rumi Numeral Symbols, as well as for other miscellaneous characters that are used in `<arab>` text runs:
+Separate character tables are provided for the Arabic, Arabic Supplement, Arabic Extended-A, and Rumi Numeral Symbols blocks, as well as for other miscellaneous characters that are used in `<arab>` text runs:

   - [Arabic character table](character-tables/character-tables-arabic.md#arabic-character-table)
   - [Arabic Supplement character table](character-tables/character-tables-arabic.md#arabic-supplement-character-table)